IcePixelx/another-way-to-communicate/README.md

 The catch is now the following, we technically only have 16 bytes available to us to send information to our injected module in the target process. wParam and lParam allows us each to send 8 bytes of data via PostMessage, more information here https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-postmessagew

-You could register multiple window message codes for individual messages you might wanna transmit to your injected module.
+You could register multiple window message codes for individual messages you might wanna transmit to your injected module.<br/>
 Or you split those 16 bytes up into individual bits, little example below.

 ```cpp